obsidian-level-maker/Obsidian/README.md

 A brief summary of changes:

+Overhaul of Lua-related scripts and functions to support Lua 5.4.x (in progress)

 Patch by Simon-v for searching for .pk3 addons in both the install and user's home directories (https://github.com/dashodanger/Oblige/pull/1)

 Strings allowed for seed input (numbers with no other characters still processed as numbers).